Present at FNCE® 2019

 - The program planner is responsible for completing and submitting the online proposal before the deadline.

-- Responsible for on-site moderation of the session, ensuring timeliness while maintaining the flow of the session, conducting a question and answer period at the end of the presentation, and completing a brief session questionnaire.
+- Responsible for on-site moderation of the session, ensuring timeliness and maintaining the flow of the session, and conducting a question and answer period at the end of the presentation.

 - A volunteer position at FNCE® and receives no benefits for participation.